bodkhe-kanaad/CoDecide/README.md

 ### User Stories

-1. As a User I want make a Poll and add Options, Users to it.
+1. As a User I want make a Poll and add Options to it
+2. As a User I want to add my group members to it.
-2. As a User I want to be able to Rank these using an aggregate sum of 100 points.
+3. As a User I want to be able to Rank these Options using an aggregate sum of 100 points.
+4. As a User I want to other group members to be able to rank the Options using an aggregate sum of 100 points.